Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists: The Chambolle--Pock and the Douglas--Rachford Algorithms

-Here we used infimal postcompositions in the Douglas--Rachford algorithm, but they could be used in any other splitting algorithm.
-One should study, on a case-by-case basis, whether the subproblems corresponding to the proximity operators of the infimal postcompositions are easy to solve, and if this is the case, whether it is better to do so or to split the problem with separate calls to the linear operators.
+Here we have used infimal postcompositions in the Douglas--Rachford algorithm, but they could be used in any other splitting algorithm.
+One could study, on a case-by-case basis, whether the subproblems corresponding to the proximity operators of the infimal postcompositions are easy to solve, and if so, whether it is better to do so or to split the problem with separate calls to the linear operators.

-\section{The Generalized Chambolle--Pock algorithm}
+\section{The Generalized Chambolle--Pock Algorithm}